hithereiamaliff/mcp-servers/README.md

-├── shared/                    # Common code used across multiple servers ├── mcp-perplexity-search/     # Server for Perplexity search integration ├── mcp-keywords-everywhere/   # Server for Keywords Everywhere API integration ├── [additional-servers]/      # Other MCP server implementations will be added here ├── docs/                      # Documentation for using and contributing to the servers └── examples/                  # Example configurations and usage patterns
+├── shared/                    # Common code used across multiple servers ├── mcp-perplexity-search/     # Server for Perplexity search integration ├── mcp-keywords-everywhere/   # Server for Keywords Everywhere API integration └── [additional-servers]/      # Other MCP server implementations will be added here
 ```

 *NOTE: For now, apart from the `mcp-perplexity-search` and `mcp-keywords-everywhere` repos, the rest of the files and folders are still under development, and I will update and push the changes here accordingly.*